Keith-S-Thompson/show_c_types/README.md

     make output

-This should generate a new file `output.json`.
+This should generate a new file with a `.json` suffix.
 (Run `make clean` first if necessary, e.g., if you've edited the `Makefile`.)

-If you've run this on a system for which I don't already have results in the `results` directory, please e-mail your `output.json` file as an attachment to the author.
+If you've run this on a system for which I don't already have results in the `results` directory, please e-mail the generated `*.json` file as an attachment to the author.

 I'll add more output files as I'm able to gather the information, including manually converting the plain text output from the older